I have blotted out your transgressions like a cloud and your sins like mist; return to me, for I have redeemed you. (Isaiah 44:22 ESV)

 Seven hundred years before Christ, God’s prophet Isaiah says that dark clouds are like a blemish on a sunny blue sky.
 And our wrongs are like a dirty stain on the record of our lives.
 If ink is smeared in a book, we can’t read it.
 But if the blots are removed, then the page is clean and useful again.
-The Bible says that our sins are moral stains that stand as legitimate evidence against us, until the Lord blots them out by His pardon in Christ.
+The Bible says that our sins are moral stains that stand as legitimate evidence against our standing with God, until the Lord blots them out by His pardon in Christ.

-Pastor Jack Miller summed up the Christian gospel like this: Cheer up; you’re a lot worse off than you think you are, but in Jesus you’re far more loved than you could have ever imagined.
+Pastor Jack Miller summed up the Christian gospel like this: Cheer up; you’re a lot worse off than you think you are.
+But in Jesus you’re far more loved than you could have ever imagined.

 Next, Hear God’s Good News